Exports outlook—Ongoing commodities strength, as services recover

 Iron ore prices fell from highs of US$230 per tonne in May to US$100 in early December, reflecting China’s efforts to limit 2021 steel output (to 2020 levels) and reduce energy emissions, alongside an increase in Brazilian supply.
 Prospects for increasing export volumes in coming years, as production commences at several new mines in Western Australia, should help mitigate price declines and support continued strong export earnings.

 Demand for Australia’s higher-grade metallurgical and thermal coal is likely to remain strong in the near term to fuel power generators in Asia and for steel and industrial production.
 But as supply constraints ease and weather conditions normalise, prices are likely to fall from current high levels.
 Indeed, thermal coal prices have fallen from an average of roughly US$240 per tonne in October to US$150 in early December as Chinese authorities allow some mines to boost coal production (Chart).
-Longer term, carbon-intensive exports could weaken as major economies focus on reducing greenhouse gas emissions
+Longer term, carbon-intensive exports could weaken as major economies focus on reducing greenhouse gas emissions.

 Chart 8 Thermal And Metallurgical Coal Prices